Javan Felix: Professional career

-After not being selected in the 2016 NBA Draft, in January 2017 he signed with KK Gorica of Croatia's A-1 Liga.
+After not being selected in the 2016 NBA draft, in January 2017 he signed with KK Gorica of Croatia's A-1 Liga.
 In October 2017 he signed with the Oklahoma City Blue of the NBA G League.

 For the 2019–20 season, Felix joined the South Bay Lakers of the G League.
 On January 26, 2020, Felix scored 30 points.
 He averaged 8.8 points and 3.2 assists per game.

 Coaching career

-In August 2021, Felix was hired as an assistant coach at Loyola University New Orleans under head coach Stacey Hollowell.
+In August 2021, Felix was hired as an assistant coach at Loyola University New Orleans under head coach Stacey Hollowell, a role in which he held for two seasons, helping them win a NAIA national championship in 2022.
+In July 2023, Felix was hired as an assistant men's basketball coach at the University of New Orleans.